Dems look to Michigan primary as testing ground for November

 “I don’t see that there has been real growth in higher-paying jobs,” Williams said.
 “There have been jobs created, but they’re low-paying jobs and you’ve got to have two or three of them in order to raise your family.”

-Associated Press writer David Eggert in Lansing, Michigan, contributed to this report.
+Associated Press writer David Eggert in Lansing, Mich., contributed to this report.